John Cena grants record 650 wishes with Make A Wish - NewsBreak

 (WJW) – WWE wrestler and actor John Cena is being honored by Make A Wish for granting a landmark number of wishes.

-The 45-year-old has marked more than 650 wishes, more than any other celebrity in history, according to Make a Wish and WWE .Florida does not celebrate Juneteenth as official state holiday
+The 45-year-old has marked more than 650 wishes, more than any other celebrity in history, according to Make a Wish and WWE .9 pups rescued from 90° heat in abandoned garage

 John Cena granted his first wish in 2004.